BBC-Data-Unit/fake-medicines/README.md

 ![](https://ichef.bbci.co.uk/ace/standard/976/cpsprodpb/8bef/live/9dc756c0-9151-11ef-b9b6-5d881936e68f.jpg.webp)

-In October, we worked with BBC News's Midlands & South Bureau to [report](https://www.bbc.co.uk/news/articles/cx2520kvl1wo) super-strength drugs linked to hundreds of deaths had been found in samples of fake medicines bought across the UK.
+In October 2024, we worked with BBC News's Midlands & South Bureau to [report](https://www.bbc.co.uk/news/articles/cx2520kvl1wo) super-strength drugs linked to hundreds of deaths had been found in samples of fake medicines bought across the UK.

 We had found more than 100 examples of people trying to buy prescription medicines such as diazepam - commonly used to treat anxiety, muscle spasms and seizures - and instead receiving products containing nitazenes.